Looking for a stylish and practical way to cover up this summer? Look no further than the Beach Bloom crochet dress!

 Materials

-- Hayfield Soft Twist DK in Sunflower (or any yarn that matches gauge)
+- Hayfield Soft Twist DK in Sunflower (or any yarn that matches gauge – just use the stitch gauge converter for adjustments)

 - H/8 5mm Crochet Hook